patmood/hugegif/README.md

 [DEMO](http://patmood.github.io/hugegif)

 ## TODO
-- add to the collection when reaching the end (partially done - models get replaced, not added)
 - show 'not found' when going to an individual link that fails to fetch
 - upload image
 - media queries to make sure mobile looks hot